TUDelft-MUDE/teacher/book/assignment_repo.md

 ## Prepare repositories as administrator

-1. Create a organization for your assignments.
+1. Create an organization for your assignments.
 This repository will include source repositories, but also student repositories.
 2. Go to {octicon}`person` `People` to add members.
 In MUDE, the MUDE MT is added to a team (under {octicon}`people` `Teams`) and has been given All-repository admin rights under {octicon}`gear` `Settings` - {octicon}`organization` `Organization roles` - `Role assignment`.
 3. Apply for [a GitHub Education GitHub Team](https://education.github.com/globalcampus/teacher) for your organization to get unlimited workflow minutes in the GitHub classroom repos, allow adding many students to the organization at the same time and GitHub pages (public) for private repositories)
 4. Add a empty repository (if you already have a template repository, you can make it based on that template) and give it a logical name.
 In MUDE we use: